iotaledger/identity.rs/.github/ISSUE_TEMPLATE/task.md

 Describe the motivation for the feature to be developed.

 ## Resources
-Link to any resources relevant for the task such as Issues, PRs, reference implementations, or specifications.
+Link to any resources relevant for the task such as issues, PRs, reference implementations, or specifications.

 ## To-do list
-Create a task-specific to-do list .
-Please link PRs that match the To-do list item behind the item after it has been submitted.
+Create a task-specific to-do list.
+Please link PRs that match the TODO list item behind the item after it has been submitted.

 - [ ] Item one
 - [ ] Item two